Visit Marseille, the Front Door to Provence

 The result?
 Spicy dishes with a sunny touch, not to mention fish, shellfish and other seafood delicacies that make up the local fare.

-In Marseilles, the culinary traditions are numerous.
+In Marseille, the culinary traditions are numerous.
 First of all, there's the famous bouillabaisse: the most reknown fish speciality in the world, which is closely linked to the image of Marseille.

 Other local specialties include pasta with pisto, seafood, rice with favouilles, Provencal Stew, pied paquets, garlic mayonnaise, tapenade, anchovy paste, stuffed vegetables, stuffed squids, panisses, fuss freggi, rockfish soup, and of course lots of various fishes.